South Fork Fishing and Hunting Club: Club and dam history

-Major flaws regarding the dam
+Dam flaws

-Before closing on Ruff's purchase, Congressman Reilly had crucial discharge pipes removed and sold for their value as scrap metal, so there was no practical way to lower the level of water behind the dam should repairs be indicated.
-Ruff, while he was not a civil engineer, had a background that included being a railroad tunnel contractor and supervised the repairs to the dam, which did not include a successful resolution of the inability to discharge the water and substantially lower the lake for repair purposes.
+Before closing on Ruff's purchase, Congressman Reilly had had crucial discharge pipes removed and sold for their value as scrap metal.
+There was no longer a practical way to lower the level of water behind the dam should repairs be indicated.

+Ruff, although not a civil engineer, had a background that included being a railroad tunnel contractor.
+He had supervised repairs to the dam.
+But these did not include a successful resolution of the inability to discharge the water and substantially lower the lake for repair purposes.

 The five cast iron discharge pipes, each with an inside diameter of two feet, had previously allowed a controlled release of water.
-When the initial renovation was completed under Ruff's oversight, it became impossible to drain the lake to repair the dam properly, having modified the dam and lake area it to suit its recreational interests.
-Most significantly, in order to provide a carriageway across the dam, the top was leveled off, lowering it, where it sat above the town of Johnstown, leaving it only a few feet above the water level at its lowest point.
-To compound the problem, the club owners and managers had erected fish screens across the mouth of the spillway which was intended to keep water from accumulating to the point of straining the dam; the screens became clogged with debris, restricting the outflow of water.
+When the initial renovation was completed under Ruff's oversight, it became impossible to drain the lake to repair the dam properly, as the dam and lake area were modified to suit recreational interests.

+Most significantly, in order to provide a carriageway across the dam, the top was leveled off, lowering it.
+The dam was only a few feet higher than the water level at its lowest point.
+To compound the problem, the club owners and managers had erected fish screens across the mouth of the spillway.
+Although that was intended to keep water from accumulating to the point of straining the dam, the spillway screens became clogged with debris, restricting the outflow of water.

-Daniel Johnson Morrell became a member of the club for the purpose of observing the state of the dam under its stewardship, and campaigned to club officials, especially to Ruff, its founder, regarding the safety of the dam.
-Morrell insisted on inspections of the dam's breastwork both by his own engineers, (including John Fulton) and by those of the Pennsylvania Railroad.
-Morrell's warnings went unheeded, and his offer to effect repairs, partially at his own expense, was rejected by club president, Benjamin F. Ruff (who died two years prior to the flood).
-Morrell joined the club to further express his concerns.
-Morrell died four years before the flood he had labored to prevent.
+Daniel Johnson Morrell became a member of the club to observe the state of the dam under its stewardship.
+He campaigned to club officials, especially to Ruff, its co-founder, regarding the safety of the dam.
+Morrell insisted on inspections of the dam's breastwork both by his own engineers (including John Fulton), and by those of the Pennsylvania Railroad.
+Morrell's warnings went unheeded.
+His offer to do repairs, partially at his own expense, was rejected by club president Benjamin F. Ruff (who died two years before the flood).
+Morrell joined the club to further express his concerns, but died four years before the flood he had labored to prevent.

 The dam had not failed completely since 1862.
-Notwithstanding leaks and other warning signs, the flawed dam held the waters of Lake Conemaugh back until disaster struck, in May 1889.
-The president at the time of the flood was Colonel Elias Unger.
+Notwithstanding leaks and other warning signs, the flawed dam held the waters of Lake Conemaugh back until disaster struck in May 1889.
+The president of the club at the time of the flood was Colonel Elias Unger.
 The founding entrepreneur, Benjamin F. Ruff, had died several years earlier, and Unger had been on the job only a short time.

 The American Society of Civil Engineers launched an investigation of the South Fork Dam breach immediately after the flood.
 However, according to modern research conducted by, among others, University of Pittsburgh instructor Neil M. Coleman, the report was delayed, subverted, and whitewashed, before being released two years after the disaster.

-A detailed discussion of the 21st-century investigation, its participating engineers, and the science behind the 1889 flood was published, in 2018, as Johnstown's Flood of 1889 - Power Over Truth and the Science Behind the Disaster.
+Coleman published a book that gave details of the 21st-century investigation, its participating engineers, and the science behind the 1889 flood, titled Johnstown's Flood of 1889 - Power Over Truth and the Science Behind the Disaster (2018).